Convergent evolution: Proteins

+Tertiary structures

+Many proteins share analogous structural elements that arose independently across different genomes.
+There are several examples of convergent protein motifs sharing similar arrangements of structural elements.
+Whole protein structures too have arisen through convergent evolution.

 Protease active sites

 The enzymology of proteases provides some of the clearest examples of convergent evolution.
 These examples reflect the intrinsic chemical constraints on enzymes, leading evolution to converge on equivalent solutions independently and repeatedly.

 Serine and cysteine proteases use different amino acid functional groups (alcohol or thiol) as a nucleophile.
-In order to activate that nucleophile, they orient an acidic and a basic residue in a catalytic triad.
+To activate that nucleophile, they orient an acidic and a basic residue in a catalytic triad.
 The chemical and physical constraints on enzyme catalysis have caused identical triad arrangements to evolve independently more than 20 times in different enzyme superfamilies.

 Threonine proteases use the amino acid threonine as their catalytic nucleophile.
 Unlike cysteine and serine, threonine is a secondary alcohol (i.e. has a methyl group).
 The methyl group of threonine greatly restricts the possible orientations of triad and substrate, as the methyl clashes with either the enzyme backbone or the histidine base.
 Consequently, most threonine proteases use an N-terminal threonine in order to avoid such steric clashes.

 Several evolutionarily independent enzyme superfamilies with different protein folds use the N-terminal residue as a nucleophile.
 This commonality of active site but difference of protein fold indicates that the active site evolved convergently in those families.

-Cone snail and fish insulin, fish-like bacterial copper/zinc superoxide dismutase
+Cone snail and fish insulin

-Conus geographus produces a distinct form of insulin that is more similar to fish insulin protein sequences than to insulin from more closely related molluscs, suggesting convergent evolution.
-Although convergent evolution is not impossible in this example, the possibility of horizontal gene transfer cannot be ignored, and it provides the only reasonable explanation of the fish-like copper/zinc superoxide dismutase of Photobacterium leiognathi.
+Conus geographus produces a distinct form of insulin that is more similar to fish insulin protein sequences than to insulin from more closely related molluscs, suggesting convergent evolution, though with the possibility of horizontal gene transfer.